 You are at an increased risk for low iron status.
-To minimise your risk for low iron, meet the RDA for iron and consume food sources of vitamin C with non-heme ironcontaining foods to increase iron absorption.
-Focus on foods with a high bioavailability such as animal products (heme iron) and cooked spinach.
+To minimise your risk for low iron, meet the RDA for iron and consume food sources of vitamin C with non-heme iron-containing foods to increase iron absorption.
+Combinations, such as beans and tomato sauce or stir-fried tofu and broccoli, result in generous levels of iron absorption.
+Keep in mind that some food sources of non-heme iron, like spinach, are better to consume in cooked form to improve the bioavailability of iron.
+Both calcium in foods and supplements and tannins (found in tea and coffee) reduce iron absorption, and should therefore be consumed several hours before a meal that is high in iron.
 Men aged 19 years and older and women over 50 should aim for 8 mg/day.
-Women 19-50 years old should aim for 18 mg/day.
+Women 19-50 years old should aim for 18